cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - s = (1 + w) / (1 - w)
 - t = (1 + w) / (v * (1 - w))

-This mapping requires that a != d.
+This mapping is defined when a != d, which is guaranteed by the definition of twisted Edwards curves.
 The mapping is undefined when v == 0 or w == 1.
+If (v, w) == (0, -1), return the point (s, t) = (0, 0).
-In this case, return the identity point on the Montgomery curve.
+For all other undefined inputs, return the identity point on the Montgomery curve.
+(This follows from [BBJLP08], Section 3.)

 To convert from Montgomery to twisted Edwards form, the mapping is